zhanggq96/zhanggq96.github.io/about.md

 You can find the source code for Jekyll at
 {% include icon-github.html username="jekyll" %} /
 [jekyll](https://github.com/jekyll/jekyll)
 -->

 Pointless fun.

-I am a 4th year Electrical Engineering student and McMaster University with an interest in programming.
+I am a 4th year Electrical Engineering student at McMaster University with an interest in coding.
+I like watching anime, travelling with friends and learning new programming frameworks in my spare time.

+You can view some of my projects [here]({{ site.baseurl }}{% link projects.markdown %}).

 George Zhang (zhanggq@mcmaster.ca)